Windows81/Vecistani-Wiki/internal/! The Vecistani Exopamphology ¡.md

 				Bòó
 			</td>
 			<td>
-				Named after the <a href="music.html">Ş.Ç.</a> single <a href="https://soundcloud.com/shuhkhi-chumoghikall-5/boo?in=aaaroh-abo-shadi/sets/amazing">'Bòó'</a>, which was released on 21st September 2020; some of his most recognised music is made in October.
+				Named after the Ş.Ç. single with the same name, which was released on 21st September 2020.
+It iss worth noting that some of his most recognised music is made in October.
 			</td>
 		</tr>
 		<tr>